biohub-hpc/hpcuserguide/src/3._Storage/index.md

 !!! warning "Draft Draft Draft"

-    This is a draft of the storage descrption, layout and recommended usage.
+    This is a draft of the storage description, layout and recommended usage.
     Comments/suggestions/critiques to us in Slack #hpc-community.

 # Storage Namespaces